Graduate Student Resources

 Qualifying Exam Clearance

-Once a student has been cleared and their Application for Doctoral Qualifying Examination has been approved, the student will receive an email from the Graduate Support Office (EDU 320) with instructions specific to the type of qualifying examination they are taking.
-For College Wide applicants, the email will provide dates, time, and location of the college Wide Exam as well as directions on materials you may or may not bring with you to the examination.
-For Program Specific applicants, the email will provide directions to contact their Department for dates, times, locations, and guidelines regarding their qualifying exam.
+If students meet all eligibility criteria listed above and have all required paperwork on file, they will be cleared to take the Qualifying Exam.
+Once a student has been cleared, they will receive an email from the Graduate Support Office with instructions specific to the type of qualifying exam they have chosen.
+For College Wide exam applicants, the email will provide the dates, time, and location of the College Wide Exam, as well as information about any materials you may or may not bring to the examination.
+For Program Specific applicants, the email will direct you to contact your Major Professor or program advisors for dates, times, testing locations, and any additional guidelines regarding the exam.
+Students should expect to receive their clearance letter at least one week prior to the College Wide exam date for that semester.

-NOTE: Students may not take/begin the qualifying exam until they have been cleared by the Graduate Support Office (EDU 320).
-This includes both College Wide and Program Specific options.
+Please note: You may not take the Qualifying Exam until you have been formally cleared by the Graduate Support Office.
+This applies to both College Wide and Program Specific exams.

 Verification of Qualifying Exam Results

-Once the student has completed the Doctoral Qualifying Exam , the student's Major Professor will alert the student of the examination results approximately 3-6 weeks after the the College Wide exam date for the semester in which the exam was taken. this time-frame applies to all students. regardless of the type of Doctoral Qualifying Exam completed (College Wide or Program Specific).
-The student's Major Professor will complete the Verification of Qualifying Exam Results Form which states whether the student passed or failed the exam.
-The form is signed by the student's entire supervisory committee.
-Once signed, the Major Professor will submit the Verification of Qualifying Exam Results form to the Graduate Support Office (EDU 320).
+Once a student has completed their Qualifying Exam, the student's Major Professor will notify them of their exam results approximately 3-6 weeks after the College Wide exam date for the semester in which the exam was taken.
+This timeframe applies to all students, regardless of the type of Qualifying Exam you have chosen to complete (both College Wide and all Program Specific formats).
+The student's Major Professor will fill out the Verification of Qualifying Exam Results Form, stating whether the student passed or failed the exam, and obtain signatures from the entire supervisory committee.
+Once signed, the Major Professor will submit the Verification of Qualifying Exam Results Form to the Graduate Support Office.

 Doctoral Candidacy

-To be admitted to candidacy, students must complete the following:
+To be admitted to candidacy, students must complete the following requirements:

-• Submission of Successful completion of the Qualifying Exam with the Verification of Qualifying Exam Results Form
+• Proof of successful completion of the Qualifying Exam by submitting the Verification of Qualifying Exam Results Form

-• Enrolled in a minimum of two (2) graduate credits in the semester that the Admission to Doctoral Candidacy form is submitted
+• Must be enrolled in a minimum of two (2) graduate credits in the semester that the Admission to Doctoral Candidacy form is submitted.
+Students should have also been enrolled in at least two (2) credits in the semester they took the Qualifying Exam – GSO recommends that students do both within the same semester.

-The Admission to Doctoral Candidacy form should be signed by the student, the student's entire doctoral supervisory committee, and the Program Coordinator or Department Chair.
-Once these signatures have been obtained, the Admission to Doctoral Candidacy form is submitted to the Graduate Support Office (EDU 320) with the Verification of Qualifying Exam Result form for processing.
+Before completing their candidacy application, students should meet with their Major Professor and/or program advisors to ensure that they have completed all program requirements.
+The Admission to Doctoral Candidacy form should be signed by the student, the student's entire supervisory committee, and the Graduate Program Coordinator or Department Chair.
+Once all signatures have been obtained, the Admission to Doctoral Candidacy form is submitted to the Graduate Support Office for processing, along with the Verification of Qualifying Exam Results if those have not been previously submitted.